I was out getting my lunch one day and decided to have a couple of the famous (certainly in Edinburgh) Bain’s Pies.

 John is now set up and running with 18 brand new trays custom made to fit his existing rack, coated with a two-layer hard surface non-stick release coating.

 In addition, we refurbished his cooking pots and applied a similar coating to these.
 Now any residue on the trays from a bake simply falls off when the tray is overturned, meaning no burnt extras on his famous pies.
 The cleaning time on his cooking pots has also been reduced drastically.

 The cost of the trays was about the same as three month’s supply of silicone paper, but they will last for years.

 While many of our customers order thousands of coated trays at a time, we are still competitive for smaller bakeries.
 Bain’s had 18 trays and two pots but we were still able to make a positive difference to their product and cut their costs.

-We can coat small quantities, recoat existing items and have the variety of coating equipment to cater for small users and large alike.
+We can coat small quantities, recoat existing items and have a variety of coating equipment to cater for small users and large alike.